grepdisc/communitycanvases/_posts/2025-03-13-Mickey-and-Jordan.md

 ---
-title: "Remembering Mickey and Jordan"
+title: "A Tribute to Jordan and Mickey"

 author_profile: false